TormodLandet/raschii/documentation/wave_models.rst

 The combined velocity field in the water and air domains can be obtained by simply changing the stream function at the free surface.
-The result obtained by using Fenton stream functions in the water and air phases can be seen on the left in the below figure.
-The velocities normal to the surface are continuous, while the velocities parallel to the surface are discontinuous with magnitues of approximately the same size, but different directions.
+The result obtained by using Fenton stream functions in both the water and air phases can be seen in the below figure.
+The velocities normal to the surface are continuous as one would expect since the free surface is a stream line in both domains.
+The velocities parallel to the surface are discontinuous with magnitues of approximately the same size, but different directions.
 This is similar to what can be found in many textbooks for potential flow linear waves on the interface between two fluids.
 Full continuity cannot be enforced without any viscosity.